Azure/azure-sdk-for-java/sdk/template/azure-template-stress/README.md

 ### How to create your own tests

-- Start with [Azure SDK stress Wiki](https://aka.ms/azsdk/stress) to learn about stress tests.
+Start with [Azure SDK stress Wiki](https://aka.ms/azsdk/stress) to learn about stress tests.

-- Copy `src/main/java/com/azure/sdk/template/stress` folder to your service folder.
+1. Copy `src/main/java/com/azure/sdk/template/azure-template-stress` folder to your service folder.
-- Update the code
+2. Update the code
-  - Update `pom.xml` to add dependencies on your service.
+  - Update `pom.xml` to change artifact name and add dependencies on your service.
-  - Implement your first stress test instead of `HttpGet` and make sure to update `StressTestOptions` to your needs.
+  - Implement your first stress test instead of `HttpGet` and make sure to update `StressTestOptions` to include important parameters for your tests.

+Now you can run stress tests locally.
+Remaining steps are required to run tests on a stress cluster.

+3. Update `Dockerfile` to build your service artifacts and any dependencies of current version.
+4. Describe Azure resources necessary for your tests in `stress-test-resources.bicep`
-- Update configuration
+5. Update `Chart.yaml`:
-  - update `stress-test-resources.bicep` to create resources required for your stress test
-  - change chart `name` (in `Chart.yaml`) to match your service name.
+   - change chart `name` to include your service name.
 Please keep `java-` prefix.
+   - change `annotations.stressTest` to `true` to enable auto-discovery
-  - update `templates/job.yaml`
+5. Update `templates/job.yaml`
-    - remove `server` container
+   - remove `server` container as you probably don't need it
    - replace occurrences of `java-template` to match name in the `Chart.yaml`
-    - update test parameters in `test` container
+   - update test parameters for `test` container
-  - define scenarios and parameters in `scenarios-matrix.yaml`
+6. Define scenarios and parameters in `scenarios-matrix.yaml`

-Now you're ready to run tests with `.\eng\common\scripts\stress-testing\deploy-stress-tests.ps1 -SearchDirectory .\sdk\<you service directory>`.
+Now you're ready to run tests with `.\eng\common\scripts\stress-testing\deploy-stress-tests.ps1 -SearchDirectory .\sdk\<your service directory>`.
 See [Deploying A Stress Test][deploy_stress_test] for more details.

 Let's see how we can check test results.